Time for Three: Career

 Since becoming a formal performance ensemble in 2003, Time for Three has appeared alone and with symphonic and chamber orchestras all across the U.S.A. and in Europe.
-Tf3 has also played such diverse venues as Yoshi's (jazz club), Indianapolis Colts games, the Indianapolis 500, and on the aircraft carrier museum ship USS Intrepid (CV-11) in New York Harbor.
+Tf3 has also played such diverse venues as Yoshi's, Indianapolis Colts games, the Indianapolis 500, and on the aircraft carrier museum ship USS Intrepid (CV-11) in New York Harbor.

 Time for Three entered into a three year term as the first artists-in-residence with the Indianapolis Symphony Orchestra in 2009 and continued that residency for a full decade, until April, 2019, performing with and away from the orchestra and developing programs to widen the orchestra's appeal in the local community.

 The trio are such frequently featured artists on NPR that they have their own Tf3 webpage there.

 As a part of their educational outreach, Tf3 produced an anti-bullying video performing the Kanye West/Daft Punk song Stronger which was released on YouTube and was featured on CNN and The Huffington Post.

 The group self-produced two CD albums which sold more than 20,000 copies before signing with E1 Music and releasing 3 Fervent Travelers in 2010.
 3 Fervent Travelers debuted in the Billboard Crossover Charts Top 10 and remained there for more than 10 months.